SdevSS/gis-py/README.md

 # Aplikasi Mapping Peta Deforestasi

-A lightweight, accessible alternative to heavyweight GIS software for simulating **deforestation, edge effects, carbon-stock valuation, and habitat connectivity** — built as a decision-support tool for endemic-species conservation (e.g. Papua).
+A lightweight, accessible alternative to heavyweight GIS software for simulating **deforestation, edge effects, carbon-stock valuation, and habitat connectivity**, built as a decision-support tool for endemic-species conservation (e.g. Papua).

 Draw or import a landscape on a 20×20 hectare grid, run the simulation, and the